 How far back do employment background checks go?
 This is one impending question both employees and employers have struggled with.
 Why?
 Employees might worry that what if they dig too deep into the past and find something?
 Or employers might worry that what if they did not dig deep enough?
-What is the standard in such background checks?
+What is the standard in such background checks, especially at a time when employees are going remote?
 Let us find out.

 Running a proper in-depth and comprehensive background check helps you reduce the risks of hiring new people.
 It also helps you understand the person better and know who you are hiring and if they fit into your company.
 According to an NAPBS Survey, 2018, said that almost 95% of employers run background checks on employees.
 So, you are not alone.
 So how far should you go?
 Is there a standard or a legal rule?
 Can overstepping these limits be fatal for you?
 Check out the details in the section below.